phrandsisgo/dojo-blog/README.md

 to get the nodemodules folder for this react app enter in the terminal: npm install

-I have some understanding problems with outputting lists of #10
+I have some understanding problems with outputting lists of #10, And also how functions are beeing overgiven to other functions using "functions as Props" from video nr 13